Conditional Formatting Based On Another Cell Range in Excel

 conditional formatting based on another cell range

-Here, I have the two data tables to demonstrate the ways of Conditional Formatting based on another cell range in Excel.
-The first table has Sales value for different years for some products and the second table contains Order Date, Delivery Date and Sales for some items of a company.
+We have two data tables.
+The first table has Sales values for different years for some products and the second table contains Order Date, Delivery Date and Sales for some items of a company.

 conditional formatting based on another cell range